dmaccormac/treelaunch/0.8/README.md

 TreeLaunch has the following menu options which can be seen by right-clicking on the Tree.

-	- Launch
+## Launch
+Start the selected Item.
+You can also launch an item by double-click on it.

-	- Open XML
+## Open XML
+Choose an XML tree file to open.
+This setting will be saved by TreeLaunch for the next time you open the program.

-	- Edit
+## Edit
+Open the current XML tree file in the default editor (Window Notepad).

-	- Refresh
+## Refresh
+Refresh the current tree if you have made any changes to the XML tree file.
+The tree should automatically refresh itself in most cases.

-	- View Log
+## View Log
+View the TreeLaunch.log file.
+Each time an item is started or closed it is recorded in the log file along with a timestamp.

-	- Always on Top
+## Always on Top
+Select the *Always on Top* option to keep the TreeLaunch window above all other windows.

-	- About
+## About
+Display the *About* message.

 # Configuration

 ## XML Tree File
-TreeLaunch comes with a sample XML file called SampleTree.xml which is loaded by default when the program starts.
+TreeLaunch uses an XML document to store entries in the Tree.

+*SampleTree.xml* which comes pre-loaded with TreeLaunch shows several useful examples including remote connections such as Microsoft Remote Desktop, SSH and VPN.

-Below is a simple example of the XML format used by TreeLaunch.
+Below is a small example of the XML format used by TreeLaunch.

 	<Tree>
 		<Group Name="My First Group">